 Culinary fundraising ideas

 - Dinner en blanc – An elegant pop-up dinner where diners wear only white.
-To lower your expenses, make it a potluck picnic at a beautiful park.

-- Cake walk — Like a pub crawl, but visiting local bakeries and cafes.
-Ask participating businesses to donate a portion of the proceeds made, or charge a fee for an all-inclusive tour with businesses donating treats for the afternoon.
+- Cake walk – Like a pub crawl, but visiting local bakeries and cafes.

 Environmental fundraising ideas

 - Meatless Monday dinner party – Giving up meat just one day a week can have a huge impact on our environmental footprint.
-Promote the idea of “meatless Monday” with a hosted dinner cooked by a celebrated vegetarian or vegan chef.

 Youthful fundraising ideas